 Scott-Moncrieff, L. Scott, D. [and] Mechen, D. (2016).
 Independent review of the handling by the Royal Wolverhampton NHS Trust of concerns raised by and related to Mrs Haynes-Kirkbright: a report for the NHS Trust Development Authority.
 [January 2016].
 London: NHS Trust Development Authority (NTDA) / Verita, May 12th 2016.

-In the interests of balance, and ambivalence, it should be noted that the Trust has invested heavily recently in improvements to the accuracy and impartiality of clinical coding:
+In the interests of balance, it should be noted that the Trust has invested heavily recently in improvements to the accuracy and impartiality of clinical coding:

 Statement from The Royal Wolverhampton NHS Trust re: Verita Report.
 Wolverhampton: Royal Wolverhampton NHS Trust, May 12th 2016.